How can TikTok avoid a ban at the 11th hour?

 Supreme Court moves to delay ban

-The probability the highest court in the United States will issue an injunction is diminishing by the hour, according to an expert.
+The highest court in the United States could issue a temporary injunction before Sunday to uphold the law while preventing the ban from taking effect.

-An injunction would only take place if a majority of the justices believe TikTok stands a good chance of winning its challenge, Saurabh Vishnubhakat, a professor at the Cardozo School of Law who studies tech-related issues said.
+Trump has asked the court for this exact scenario but the government argued that a temporary injunction is not necessary unless justices thought TikTok had a chance of winning their case.

+But legal experts have warned an injunction it’s unlikely this would occur.

 Will sideloading be an option?